The best camera drones in 2024: take your photography & video to the skies

 As for cameras, the detachable unit has its own name: the Zenmuse X9-8K Air camera.
 Perhaps more will come later?
 It can rotate 360 degrees beneath the drone's airframe, and can be operated by one pilot – with the assistance of AI subject framing if they choose – or a pilot and one or two camera operators.

-This is serious professional stuff, which will only record to DJI's own costly SSD cards (the same as used with their Ronin cinema cameras), and editing will require crunching a lot of numbers, but the results are spectacular and the dual-native ISO full-frame imaging sensor certainly gets the results you'd expect for the investment.
+This is serious professional stuff, which will only record to DJI's own costly SSD cards (the same as used with its Ronin cinema cameras).
+Editing will require crunching a lot of numbers, but the results are spectacular, and the dual-native ISO full-frame imaging sensor certainly gets the results you'd expect for the investment.

 Best cheap DJI drone